H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-2/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on integer matrices, that  means  you  will  find functions that returns  the  height  of  your  matrix,  and similar types of functions.

 Here is a list of the functions that the programs contains: